KristyWang/BHM_Titer_Correction/README.md

 ### “4_Simulation_Study.R”:
 This R script contains the complete workflow for conducting the simulation study.
 It is organized into four main parts:<br>
 • Generates dilution series data that replicate key features of real RSV FRNT experimental data.<br>
-• Applies standard titer estimation methods, including the Karber formula and the 4PL model, to the simulated data.<br>
+• Applies standard titer estimation methods, including the Kärber formula and the 4PL model, to the simulated data.<br>
 • Fits Bayesian hierarchical modelling framework to the simulated data.<br>
 • Generates figures to visualize and interpret the simulation results, facilitating method comparison and performance assessment.<br>
 ### “5_Clean_experimental_data.R”: